-(U.S. Dollars in thousands or as otherwise stated, except share and per share data) 3.
-Summary of significant accounting policies (Continued)
+(U.S. Dollars in thousands or as otherwise stated, except share and per share data)

 Tangible fixed assets

 Flight equipment held for operating leases, net

 Flight equipment held for operating leases is stated at cost less accumulated depreciation and impairment.
 Flight equipment is depreciated to its estimated residual value on a straight-line basis over the useful life of the asset.
 The costs of improvements to flight equipment are normally recorded as leasing expenses unless the improvement increases the long-term value of the flight equipment.
 In that case, the capitalized improvement cost is depreciated over the estimated remaining useful life of the asset.